ds-modules/curriculum-guide/connector/instructor/.ipynb_checkpoints/logistics-checkpoint.md

 #### Classrooms

-DSEP has access to three classrooms:
+CDSS has access to three classrooms:

 <!-- are these all the classrooms --> <!-- no -->